Docker Image: NGINX with PHP FPM

 }

-For the tls version, the Dockerfile is very similar, but copies in the certificate files as well as the configuration file:
+For the tls variant, the Dockerfile is very similar, but copies in the certificate files as well as the configuration file:

 ARG nginx_version